 Learners are permitted to be accompanied at the Complaint Hearing by a friend for the purposes of support.
 The friend may not make submissions on behalf of the learner, save under exceptional circumstances.
 If the learner is unable to attend, the Complaint Hearing will be rescheduled.
 If they cannot attend on the second scheduled date the hearing will be held in the learner’s absence.

-The Chair of the Hearing panel will report the findings of the panel to the other members of the Board of Directors, who will collectively decide upon a resolution of the complaint.
+The Chair of the Hearing Panel will report the findings of the panel to the other members of the Board of Directors, who will collectively decide upon a resolution of the complaint.
 The resolution will be communicated in writing to the learner concerned within 20 working days of the hearing (excluding Centre holidays).
 The letter will set out the reasons for the resolution.
 If the complaint is upheld, the letter will contain a formal apology and indicate how the Centre intends to prevent a recurrence.

 A report will be prepared by the Quality Manager for the Senior Management Team, to assist in monitoring the effectiveness of the Learner Complaints Policy and to identify relevant quality issues.

 The Board of Directors resolution will be final.
 There are no further rights of appeal under this Policy within the Centre Procedures.
 If still dissatisfied the learner may appeal to the Skills Funding Agency (SFA).
-The SFA will check that the Centre’s procedures have been fully used before taking any appeal forward.
+The SFA will check that the Centre’s procedures have been fully used before taking an appeal forward.